K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

 ### <div id='26'></div> 2.7.3 API Service Application Deployment and Service Registration

-Deploy the API service application to the PaaS-TA platform.
+You can deploy the API service application to the PaaS-TA platform.
 The API service registered can be bound with other applications to provide API services.

 #### 1. Application Deployment